 Share this page to spread the word.

-Did you know that Canada currently gets about 82% of its electricity demand from non-emission sources?
-Around 60% of generation is accounted for by hydro, while nuclear power in Canada generates about 15%, respectively.
-A remaining 7% is made up by other non-hydro renewables. ...
+Did you know that Canada sources about 82 per cent of its electricity supply from non-emitting sources?
+Around 60 per cent of that power generation is hydroelectric, while nuclear power in Canada generates about 15 per cent.
+The remaining 7 per cent is made up of other non-hy...

 The federal government’s decision on whether or not to approve the new Frontier oil sands mine is coming soon.
 No less than a global perspective must be taken by our government when choosing.
 Shutting the project down has the potential to hurt the global environment through c...